 #8.
 Glovers Atoll Resort

 Glovers Atoll Resort offers a rustic desert island experience, where you can camp or stay in cabins or bungalows on your own private island, 3 hours from the mainland.

 Go snorkeling or diving, laze in hammocks & drink all the coconuts you want!
-This is what your Belize itinerary should be all about!
+This is what your Belize escape should be all about!

 A one week package including transport ranges from US$109 for camping to $328 for accommodation in an over-water bungalow.